maamissiniva/consumer-of-consumer/README.md

 We use CCN for consumer of consumer of N arguments in the rest of the document.
 Combining a CC1 with a CC1 yields a CC2 and by extension we expect the combination of a CCN and a CCM to be a CC(N+M).
+## Projections
+The number of arguments can be reduced (e.g: CC3 to CC2).
+The ignored arguments are still managed despite no being shown in the signature.
+This is useful when, for example, building a temporary directory and files in it but only using the files.
 ## Current state
 The current implementation is a proof of concept that should be working but many methods are missing (nest and others).